csc-training/geocomputing/python/zonal_stats/README.md

 The script uses geoconda module in Puhti and reads both datasets directly from [Puhti common GIS data area](https://docs.csc.fi/data/datasets/spatial-data-in-csc-computing-env/#spatial-data-in-puhti).

-## Raster data considerations

-For handling big rasters 3 main options could be considered:

-* **One big file**.
-5-10 Gb or even bigger raster files have become rather common.

-* **Virtual raster**, is a GDAL concept to virtually merge rasters that are split to mapsheets.
-It enables handling many files as if they were one.
-See [CSC Virtual rasters tutorial](https://docs.csc.fi/support/tutorials/gis/virtual-rasters/) for longer explanation.
-Creating own virtual rasters is a simple and fast process.
-Virtual raster is a good solution, if data does not have time dimension.
-Many of the rester datasets in Puhti common GIS area have virtual rasters added.

-* **STAC** enables to find spatial-temporal data and create a datacube of it, inc simple mosaicing.
-But it requires that the input raster data is available in a STAC API service.
-A lot of Finnish data is available via [Paituli STAC](https://paituli.csc.fi/stac.html).

-### File format
-For parallel computing to work well, it is important to use a file format, that supports well partial windowed reading of the data. **Cloud-optimized geotiffs (COG)** are often good for this.
-This applies for single file, as well for virtual rasters or data from STAC.

 ## `rasterstats` and `xarrray-spatial` comparision

 For the examples here, we use zonal_stats function from [xarrray-spatial](https://xarray-spatial.readthedocs.io/en/stable/user_guide/zonal.html#Zonal-Statistics) and [rasterstats](https://pythonhosted.org/rasterstats/manual.html#zonal-statistics) .
 These are 2 different libraries, with different features: